Voices from the revolution

 Christians in Egypt’s streets demand their country back

 Photo: Hebatalla Safwat Ghali in Tahrir Square.
-“As a Coptic I present my Christian love of my country.
+“As a Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+I present my Christian love of my country.
 I care about my people’s worries.”

 Who stole Egypt?